claughinghouse/theredone.io/content/posts/2020/11/weekly-update-7-nov-2020.md

 # What am _I_ working on?

-Today is just a check in and status update on some of the projects from last week.
-Summary below and some next steps for these projects.
-As I work through these I will try to keep a log and link to these log entries so that you can follow along my path or suggest improvements!
+Today is just a check-in and status update on some of the projects from last week.
+The summary below and some next steps for these projects.
+As I work through these I will try to keep a log and link to these blog entries so that you can follow along my path or suggest improvements!

 ## Past